Ella-projects/Ella-projects/README.md

 - 🎓 I'm pursuing a Master's degree in computer science with artificial intelligence.
 - 🌱 I'm constantly learning and exploring new technologies to enhance my skills.
-- ⚡ Fun fact: I love to [Hobby/Interest] in my free time.
+- ⚡ Fun fact: I love to crotchet in my free time.

 ## **Tech Stack**